plus3it/watchmaker/docs/findings/el9.md

 **Conditionally-valid Finding:**

-On systems that leverage the [`cloud-init` service](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/configuring_and_managing_cloud-init_for_rhel_9/index) to configure a default- or provisioning-user account.
-In turn, that account is typically configured to _only_ allow key-based logins to those accounts.
-As a result, those accounts do not have passwords set (their `/etc/shadow` file's password-hash field-entries are set to `!!`).
-The `cloud-init` service enables `sudoer` capabilities through entries it creates in the `/etc/sudoers.d/90-cloud-init-users` file.
+Accounts configured for token- or key-based logins typically do not have passwors set.
+This is common on systems that leverage the [`cloud-init` service](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/configuring_and_managing_cloud-init_for_rhel_9/index) to configure a default- or provisioning-user account.
+Similary, PIV-enabled accounts will typically not have passwords.

+On AWS-hosted systems, the default-/provisioning user is configured with no password set, instead relying on SSH key-based logins for authentication.
+For such user-accounts, in order to provide the ability to use `sudo`, the `NOPASSWD` option must be set.

 The watchmaker automation normally comments out any `sudoers` entries that may be defined.
 However, to preserve expected functionality for the `cloud-init`-created default-/provisioning-user, removal of the `NOPASSWD` directive is _not_ performed against the `/etc/sudoers.d/90-cloud-init-users` file.
-Therefore, this finding is expected on systems that leverage the `cloud-init` service to configure a default- or provisioning-user account (primarily AWS-hosted EC2s).
+Therefore, this finding is expected on systems that leverage the `cloud-init` service to configure a default- or provisioning-user account.
 Systems that do not leverage the `cloud-init` service to configure a default- or provisioning-user account should have no findings of this type listed.

 # Support session locking with tmux